osrf/gazebo_design/zmq_transport/zmq_transport.md

 The main requirement of this library is to expose an API for communicating with the Gazebo components via topics or service calls.
-A client of this library might be located inside one of the Gazebo processes or in an external process (command line tool), even in a different machine.
-Essentially, this is the main functionality that the transport library should provide:
+A client of this library might be located inside one of the Gazebo processes or in an external process (command line tool), even on a different machine.
+The primary functionality thatthe transport library should provide are:

 1. Allow a client to advertise, subscribe, and publish a topic.
 1. Allow a client to request/response service calls.